Hidden Gems To Explore On The Amalfi Coast

 Experiences

 Even if you decide not to stay at Il Cavaliere dei Conti, I highly recommend coming to visit for dinner or for one of their experiences.
-Not only do they provide a restaurant to the public, but they also offer lemon grove tours to learn about the classic Amalfi Limoncello production process, cooking classes, horseback excursions, and educational farm tours.
+Not only do they provide a restaurant to the public, but they also offer lemon grove tours (and the best lemon desserts which inspired my lemon mousse HERE!) to learn about the classic Amalfi Limoncello production process, cooking classes, horseback excursions, and educational farm tours.

 Charlie and I both immensely enjoyed one of their cooking classes where their chef taught us how to make several types of fresh pasta.
 Following the pasta creation, they cooked the pasta in a variety of ways for us to enjoy as a wonderful lunch!
 Being able to have the experience to learn from a local Italian chef from the area who makes fresh pasta daily and enjoy our creations afterward was definitely a highlight of our trip!